BitcoinDesign/Guide/guide/how-it-works/private-key-management/cloud-backup.md

 {% include fact/cons.html %}

-- Private key in cloud storage increases risk of malicious third party access
+- Private key in cloud storage increases risk of malicious third-party access
 - User needs to trust their OS and cloud storage provider
-- Unless the backup includes the recovery phrase users will not be able to export their wallet to another product
+- Unless the backup includes the recovery phrase, users will not be able to export their wallet to another product

 {% include fact/close.html %}